ppy/osu-wiki/wiki/Game_Modes/External_Ports/opsu!/en.md

 - Visit <https://itdelatrisu.github.io/opsu/> .
 - Tap on the `Android release` button and download it.
-- Wait for download to complete and allow "opsu!-android{releasenum}.apk" to install.
+- Wait for download to complete and allow `opsu!-android{releasenum}.apk` to install.
   - If the phone alerts about the security issue, disable the `Unknown source` button.
 It can re-enabled later anyway in Settings.
 - opsu! is now installed in the phone.